 That aluminum oxidation can protect bare aluminum indefinitely, but if you want to paint the aluminum you’ll need to sand off the aluminum oxide coating and get to clean aluminum.
 This is because most commercial coatings don’t adhere well to aluminum oxide.
 Your paint job won’t last long on any aluminum surface if you haven’t sanded and cleaned it thoroughly prior to painting.
 Make sure to find a metal primer specifically designed for aluminum surfaces as well, since most basic primers and paints are not designed for this application.

 Since aluminum so readily bonds with oxygen, there’s little that can be done about aluminum oxidation.
 Aluminum corrosion, however, can be a serious problem.
 To prevent aluminum corrosion, you should consider:

 - First and foremost, choosing the correct alloy: some alloys have better corrosion-resistance than others.

 - Minimizing the effect of galvanic corrosion.
 Galvanic corrosion is caused by putting two dissimilar metals, like aluminum and steel, next to each other.

 - Powder coat

-If you’re looking for high-quality aluminum products, look no further than Wrisco.
+If you’ve found yourself asking “does aluminum rust?”, then the answer is (technically) no!
+Looking for high-quality aluminum products?
+Wieland-Wrisco has you covered.
 We have decades of providing the finest-quality aluminum products to our clients.
 We are your go-to for all prefinished aluminum sheets, custom-painted aluminum, and much more.
 Contact us today HERE and see why Wricsto is the best provider of aluminum products in the country.